 Meet Our Talented and Dedicated Team

 At Telescope Therapeutics we are revolutionizing preclinical drug development by harnessing the power of patient-derived inducible pluripotent stem cells (iPSCs) and advanced biosensor technologies.
-Our mission is to transform how diseases are modeled, therapies are discovered, and drug efficacy is predicted—accelerating the journey from the lab to the patient.
+Our mission is to transform how diseases are modelled, therapies are discovered, and drug efficacy is predicted— accelerating the journey from the lab to the patient.

 Our Team